Sciatica Doctors

 Sciatica Diagnosis

-Our board-certified sciatica doctors will carefully examine you to diagnose the cause of your symptoms.
+Our board-certified sciatica doctors at Pain and Spine Specialists will carefully examine you to diagnose the cause of your symptoms.
 Our sciatica specialists follow a comprehensive approach that includes reviewing your medical history, conducting diagnostic imaging tests, performing necessary nerve tests, and using diagnostic nerve blocks when applicable.

 Review of Medical History